NLnetLabs/cascade/doc/manual/source/limitations.rst

 Cascade is NOT a full primary name server.
 This means:

-- No fully standards conform (DNSSEC) DNS query support, meaning no AD flag and ignoring the DO flag.
+- No fully standards conform (DNSSEC) DNS query support, meaning no AA or AD flag and ignoring the DO flag.
   - Only use AXFR (and normal queries for the SOA RR) to fetch accurate zone data from Cascade.
 ..
 (Optionally with TSIG)